casper-network/docs/source/docs/casper/resources/tutorials/advanced/multi-sig-management.md

 1. The `deployment` threshold must be changed before the `key_management` threshold can be updated.
 2. The primary key on the account can lower its weight if it has enough weight to meet the `key_mangement` threshold.
 3. All associated keys should be kept incredibly secure to ensure the security and integrity of the account.
+4. After all associated keys and action thresholds have been set to the desired multi-signature scheme, the weight of the original primary key can be increased or lowered, depending on your use case.
+Be careful with this, though.
+If you lower the primary key's weight below the key management threshold, the account will require multiple signatures for future key management.
+You must have enough associated keys set up.
+Otherwise, the account will be unusable.

 :::